buumba641/AfricanLoanDefault/ANALYSIS_SUMMARY_Version2.md

 - Type_1 is the most common loan type, but other types show higher default rates.
 - Loan amounts and durations are positively skewed and moderately correlated with default.
 - Loans are temporally concentrated in 2022.
-- Country analysis highlights Cote d'Ivoire as most favorable, Ghana as most risky, and Kenya as offering targeted opportunities.

----

-## Overall

-The EDA provides a foundational understanding of the data, highlighting loan characteristics, risk factors, and the economic context of lending.
-These insights are vital for building predictive models and guiding strategic decisions.